griptape-ai/griptape-docs/docs/griptape-framework/memory.md

 )
 ```

-There are two other types of memory: `BufferMemory` and `SummaryMemory`. `BufferMemory` will keep a sliding window of steps that are used to construct a prompt:
+There are two other types of memory: `BufferMemory` and `SummaryMemory`. `BufferMemory` will keep a sliding window of tasks that are used to construct a prompt:

 ```python
 Pipeline(